abfariah/abfariah.github.io/_teaching/mpro.md

 location: "Paris, France"
 ---

 In charge of introductory courses on linear programming and mixed-integer linear programming at [MPRO](https://uma.ip-paris.fr/mpro/), one of Europe’s leading research master’s programs in operations research.
-Additionally, served as a teaching assistant for the metaheuristics class.
+Additionally, served as teaching assistant for the [Metaheuristics](https://uma.ip-paris.fr/mpro/seconde-annee-du-mpro/metaheuristiques-mh) class.

 Linear programming
 ======